codefori/vscode-ibmi/docs/articles/local-project.md

 * `&NAME`: name of the file you are compiling
 * `&EXT`: extension of the file you are compiling
 * `&DESC`: description of the file you are compiling
+* `&SRCSTMF`: path of the uploaded streamfile on the IFS.
+Only used when `fileSystem` is `ifs`

-You can also specify which file system the source code should be uploaded to, though right now Code for IBM i only supports `qsys`.
-This means when using include/copy statements in your source code, it should be in the format for copying in members.
+You can also specify which file system the source code should be uploaded to wth the `fileSystem` property:

+* `qsys`: local sources are uploaded to source members.
+Your commands should use `SRCFILE(&OBJLIB/&FOLDER) SRCMBR(&NAME)` and includes/copy statements should generally point to other members.
+* `ifs`: local sources are uploaded to ifs streamfiles.
+You should make sure your working directory (home directory) in Code for IBM i is set to where you want sources uploaded to.
+Your commands should use `SRCSTMF(&SRCSTMF)` and includes/copy statements should generally point to other streamfiles.

 Additionally, you can specify which environment the command should run in.
 Although, we only support `qsys` right now. `pase` and `qsh` support will be added in the future.